mati3230/pc_data_generator/README.md

 # Point Cloud Data Generator

 Point clouds are generated from mesh scenes.
 A detailed documentation will follow soon.
+The project was developed in context of the [smart segmentation](https://github.com/mati3230/smartsegmentation) project.

 ## Requirements